claudiagerezmi/claudiagerezmi.github.io/_posts/2018-06-10-principles-data-graphics.md

 ![Size and category]({{ "/images/posts/assets/creative-report/size_category.png" | absolute_url }})
 <p style="text-align: center; font-size:12px;">Multivariate data - Relationship between ad size and ad category by site visit rate</p>

 _In the plot above, each dot represents a creative, with an associated site visit rate.
 The dots are grouped by ad size, and the color indicates the category that they belong to.
-CBIN banners tend to have the highest site visit rate for all ad sizes (with exceptions).
+CBIN banners tend to have the highest site visit rate for all ad sizes (with exceptions: 320x50, 300x600).
 It’s interesting to see that for the bigger ad size (728x90), the CBIN ads performed consistently better than the other categories._

 ### 4. Integrate evidence
 When making graphics, include all relevant information.
 If you have to add text, printed numbers, images, and diagrams to your graphic, to tell your story, do it.